FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 ### FOCUS is an iterative, living specification

+Incremental iterations of the specification released on a regular basis will provide higher value to practitioners and allow feedback as the specification develops.
 The goal is not to get to a complete, finished specification in one pass.
-Releasing incremental iterations of the specification will provide value to practitioners and allow feedback as the specification develops.

 ### Working Backwards